 They do have locked gates and guards which is nice.
 Of course we always keep our stuff locked up just in case.
 The marina office, laundry & showers are located outside of the locked gates and a few hundred yards down the street but we didn’t find it to be an issue.
 At the office they will also help you to check in with the Port Captain, coordinate laundry pickup, taxis and more.

 NOTE: You cannot make reservations.
 It is highly encouraged that you contact them via email prior to arriving in the area.
 Their email: firstname.lastname@example.org.

 Located a little over 7 km west of Papeete Marina, this is the largest marina and can handle boats of all sizes including mega yachts.
-They have a very large mooring field as well.
+They have a very large mooring field as well but we’ve heard that some of this has been closed due to the new anchor/mooring regulations.
+You’ll have to check directly with them to find out the situation now.
 We only stayed on a mooring one night here so we can’t tell you too much about it.

 It is a full service marina with haul out facilities, fuel dock, pump out station etc… There are also three restaurants located at the marina.
 We had appetizers at the Italian restaurant and they were pretty good.

 It appears they will take reservations but we advise you to contact them directly They can be reached on VHF 9, via email at: email@example.com or via telephone at: 689 41.02.25

 Tahiti does have a public bus system however we did not utilize it.
 We used a taxi on a couple of occasions but since we moved to the Papeete Marina we were within walking distance of everything.
 Be aware, taxis are not cheap!